vt-gianni/PingContest/README.md

 By clicking on the icon at the top right of the user profile screen, a menu is displayed and offers two links.
 A first to disconnect and a second leading to a screen for editing personal information.
 On it, the user can modify the value of his license number as well as the value of his official points.

 <p align="right">(<a href="#top">back to top</a>)</p>

+## Demonstration

+A short video presenting the main features of the application is available on Youtube at the following address:

+<a target="_blank" href="https://www.youtube.com/watch?v=e2qkt72qvrU">https://www.youtube.com/watch?v=e2qkt72qvrU</a>

 <!-- CONTACT -->